 The jam brought back a rush of childhood memories.
 I’d spent primary school holidays running wild in the paddocks, climbing trees to collect birds’ eggs, picking fruit – blackcurrants and raspberries, Chinese gooseberries (now known as kiwifruit) and the elusive Cape Gooseberries.
 There was always fruit to take home to Mum, the joy of jam making, sticky fingers sneaking into the pot.

 Similarly, Paul Grainger grew up in Christchurch surrounded by berry farms.
-15 years ago, when he managed the butcher’s shop in Carrara Markets, he saw an opening in the Australian market – the need for a decent jam.
+Over twenty years ago, when he managed the butcher’s shop in Carrara Markets, he saw an opening in the Australian market – the need for a decent jam.

 “There were no gourmet jams then.
 The only jams you could buy were IXL and Cottee’s.
 The boysenberry jam was tasteless and had no smell,” he recounts.
 (Many of you will remember those cans of jam, full of fillers and thickeners, what little flavour there was often tainted by a tinge of tin.)